script-fu/funky/content/hub/docs/folder/Installation.md

 ## Conclusion

 At this point you will have the source code for Artbox, a build script and a desktop launcher.
 Double clicking the launcher should see a terminal and Artbox will open.
 There are many ways to make a build script, this is a starting point.
-If you got to this point, congratulations!
+If you got this far, congratulations!